MNFaust/Cowrie-dl/README.md

     title="May Contain Malicious Binaries/Scripts" align="right" />
     </a>

 **The data published here has been collected in the wild and contains weekly dumps from a Cowrie honeypot.
-This data may contain malicious binaires, scripts, and more.**
+This data may contain malicious binaires, scripts, etc. This repository is for research and learning purposes only!**